Ifunaya/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints base 16
-Write a program that prints all possible combinations of single-digit numbers Program that prints all possible different combinations of two digits
+Write a program that prints all possible combinations of single-digit numbers Program that prints all possible different combinations of two digits prints all possible different combinations of three digits